Shooters Preferred Membership True Shot Training Academy

 Targets tear — it’s inevitable.

-A compact stapler (like the Swingline Tot) and a roll of 1" tan or black pasters keep your setup tight and professional.
+A compact stapler (like the Swingline Tot) and a roll of 1" tan or black tape keep your setup tight and professional.

 5. Multi-Tool or Armorer’s Tool